okta/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code-pkce.md

 layout: docs_page
 title: Authorization Code Flow with PKCE
 weight: 4
-excerpt: How to implement the authorization code flow with PKCE in Okta
+excerpt: How to implement the authorization code flow with PKCE with Okta
 ---

 # Implementing the Authorization Code Flow with PKCE